 - Contacts and communicates with Assisting and Cooperating Agencies at the Incident Command Post (ICP) or other off-site locations (Emergency Operations Center [EOC], others). - Establishes communication links and determines Agency concerns and addresses them appropriately. - Maintain a list and contact information of assisting and cooperating agencies. - Identify and track developing and potential issues of concern.
 Report these issues to the LOFR.
-Coordinates with Logistics for accessing local resources, including volunteer opportunities. - Develop an action plan to ensure regular communication and coordination with appropriate stakeholders and submit draft of plan to LOFR for review and approval. - Keeps the LOFR up-to-date and informed of who is listed and what their roles and interests are. - Contacts and coordinates the above activities with any affected tribal governments, unless a dedicated coordinator is assigned to liaise with tribes assisting and/or potentially affected by the incident. - Ensures that all assisting and participating agencies receive acknowledgement and credit. - Ensures that all agency representatives receive a copy of the IAP as appropriate.
+Coordinates with Logistics for accessing local resources, including volunteer opportunities. - Develop an action plan to ensure regular communication and coordination with appropriate involved parties and submit a draft of the plan to LOFR for review and approval. - Keeps the LOFR up-to-date and informed of who is listed and what their roles and interests are. - Contacts and coordinates the above activities with any affected tribal governments, unless a dedicated coordinator is assigned to liaise with tribes assisting and/or potentially affected by the incident. - Ensures that all assisting and participating agencies receive acknowledgment and credit. - Ensures that all agency representatives receive a copy of the IAP as appropriate.